heche-psb/fossiler/README.md

 Ulrich Heimhofer, Peter-A. Hochuli (2010).
 Early Cretaceous angiosperm pollen from a low-latitude succession (Araripe Basin, NE Brazil).
 Review of Palaeobotany and Palynology, 161(3-4): 105-126.

 V. M. Page.
 (1968).
 Angiosperm Wood from the Upper Creataceous of Central California: Part II.
 American Journal of Botany, 55(2): 168-172.

+W. A. Bell.
+(1957).
+Flora of the Upper Cretaceous Nanaimo Group of Vancouver Island, British Columbia.
+Geological Survey of Canada Memoir, 293: 1-84.

 Zhengyao Cao, Shunqing Wu, Ping'an and Li Jieru Zhang (1998).
 Discovery of fossil monocotyledons from Yixian Formation, western Liaoning.
 Chinese Science Bulletin, 43(3): 230-233.